Hyperlordosis is a condition where extreme curvature of the spine occurs in the lower back.

 When working out it is important to warm up and then cool down for at least 10 minutes.

 Data from a 2017 study indicates a link between irregular spine curvature and osteoarthritis, or DJD.
 This is a condition in which it tears down the cartilage between the joints.

 The research does not make it clear which of the two factors activates the other.
 The writers, however, speculate that both hyperlordosis and hypolordosis (where the spine is straighter than it should be) put extra pressure on joints, which can cause DJD.

 When to see a doctor

 If back pain worsens it is best to see a doctor.
 The diagnosis can be improved by keeping a diary to track the severity of back pain and how it affects everyday activities.
 People can also seek medical advice if they have any of the following, because these symptoms can suggest an alternative or additional underlying problem:

 - a persistent curve in the lower back, even when bending forward

 - tingling or numbness in the back, arms , or legs

 - bladder or bowel issues

 Other spine conditions may cause or exacerbate hyperlordosis, though this is less common.
-Before making a diagnosis and developing a personalized care plan a doctor will conduct a spine test.
+A spine test is something a doctor will do before making a diagnosis and coming up with a personalized care plan.